clarks250/send-wax-nft-by-escrow/README.md

 **Key Points:**

-1.The contract uses authentication checks (require_auth) to manage access to actions.
+1. The contract uses authentication checks (require_auth) to manage access to actions.

-2.The contract supports condition checks before executing key actions, such as choosing escrows and signing.
+2. The contract supports condition checks before executing key actions, such as choosing escrows and signing.

-3.NFT transfer occurs using the "transfer" action of the "atomicassets" contract.
+3. NFT transfer occurs using the "transfer" action of the "atomicassets" contract.

-4.In case of errors or incorrect conditions, error messages are printed.
+4. In case of errors or incorrect conditions, error messages are printed.

-5.The "canceltx" action provides a mechanism for canceling transactions and returning assets to the sender.
+5. The "canceltx" action provides a mechanism for canceling transactions and returning assets to the sender.

-6.The "clearnft" action efficiently clears all records in both the nft_table and escrow_table.
+6. The "clearnft" action efficiently clears all records in both the nft_table and escrow_table.

+**How to use**

+P.S.
+You can use WAX blockchain scanners, for example: https://testnet.waxblock.io/account/storagetest3 to work with transactions.
+Its simple, so I will explain how to use it by console:

+1. Install the IDE and CDT from documentation: https://developers.eos.io/welcome/latest/index and https://github.com/AntelopeIO/cdt

+2. Create a wallet by command:

+cleos wallet create -n <name of wallet> --file <name of file>

+3. Import your wallet with your private key, if you have not, create an account and get test tokens on https://waxsweden.org/testnet/

+cleos wallet import -n <name of wallet>

+4. Transfer NFT to the contract account

+For each TX you should use API, you can find it on https://waxsweden.org/testnet/.

+cleos -u YOUR_API_LINK push action atomicassets transfer '["sender_account_public_key", "contract_account_public_key", [sender_asset_id], "memo"]' -p sender_account_public_key@active

+5. Choose escrows for your TX

+cleos -u YOUR_API_LINK push action storagetest3 choseescrows '["sender_account_public_key", sender_asset_id, ["escrow_account_public_key1","escrow_account_public_key2"], "receive_account_public_key", 1]' -p escrow_account_public_key@active

+6. Sign TX for escrows

+cleos -u YOUR_API_LINK push action storagetest3 escrowsign '["sender_account_public_key", "receive_account_public_key", asset_id , "escrow_account_public_key"]' -p escrow_account_public_key@active

+7. Cancel TX for sender

+cleos -u YOUR_API_LINK push action storagetest3 canceltx '["sender_account_public_key", "receive_account_public_key", sender_account_asset_id]' -p sender_account_public_key@active

+8. Clear Tables TX (ONLY WITH CONTRACT PRIVATE KEY)

+cleos -u YOUR_API_LINK push action contract_account_public_key clearnft  -p contract_account_public_key@active